Bizarro181/gtg-dashboard/README.md

 // Fix: get routes in line with the games' routes
 // Fix-ish: test out new routes on fake-game
 // Feature: A game that is stopped, or errored will now release the team and mark the game as "completed"
+// -- 10/1/19
+// update gets/posts of routes and playerCount
+// Establish a failsafe for if we get no status response - assume OK or the expected response for now
+// -- 10/8/19
+// QOL: Add .env (dashboard-server address)
+// QOL: Allow editing of game address

+Tool: Modify update-timer script to work for dashboard
+Improvement: Style for the leaderboard
+Bugfix: Releasing a team doesnt make the team ready for the next round?

 3:50 - 6:00